Unveiling the Mystery of the Hiddenness of God

 In this age in which fake news seems to dominate the public domain, how do we know what is really true?
 How can we trust any news?
 That is a legitimate question today, one that people in my generation didn’t ask as often as we have to ask now.

-Skepticism that was once the esoteric tool of elite, fringe intellectuals is now, perhaps, as a hammer in the intellectual toolkit of the common person.
+Skepticism that was once the esoteric tool of elite, fringe intellectuals is now, perhaps, as often used as a hammer in the intellectual toolkit of the common person.
 What years of intellectualism was not able to accomplish has been achieved in less than a generation by the constant barrage of biased and untrustworthy “news outlets” in the Internet age.

 Such an atmosphere of skepticism might cause despair of ever knowing, or being able to know, what is really true.
 Perhaps, the only thing we can trust is skepticism itself.
+That is the forlorn cry of a post-modern age.

 In the end, the best we can do is strive for honesty, integrity, objectivity, knowledge, understanding and humility in our efforts to understand the nature of reality and truth.
 Humility is important because it recognizes and factors into the equation the fact that we are finite creates with limited perspective and capacity.

-With that introduction, I am providing a link to an interview with Dr. Hugh Ross who has spent his life trying to synthesize and harmonize what he knows about science, which is a lot, with philosophy and theology.
+With that introduction, I am providing a link to an interview with Dr. Hugh Ross who has spent his life trying to synthesize and harmonize what he knows about science (which is a lot) with philosophy and theology.
 I like him because of his humility and commitment to science, logic and understanding.

 Continue reading “An Intriguing Interview with Dr. Hugh Ross”